etxebe/protractor-html-reporter/README.md

 * outputPath
 The path where to write html report.
 * screenshotPath
-The path where to look for screenshots.
+The path where to look for screenshots (the path must be in the same location as html file report e.g. if html file report is in location /report/test-report.html the screenshots must be placed in directory /report/screenshots.
 * testBrowser
 The name of browser on which the tests were executed.
 It's necessary if you want to display screenshots in your report.
 * browserVersion